NLnetLabs/rotonda/design docs/design-fiq.md

         }
     }

-    term rov-unknown for route {
+    term rov-unknown for route: Route {
         with rov-rib;
         from {
             found_prefix.does_not_match;